gears1763-2/WEC_power_AI-ML/README.md

 following sub-directories:

     animations/     to hold some WEC animations
-    LaTeX/          to hold the main report along with the sources used in building it images/     to hold the image assets used in building the main report Maple/          to hold supporting Maple worksheets (along with .pdf renders) ProteusDS/      to hold an example Proteus DS simulation (used in generating the data table)
+    LaTeX/          to hold the main report (see `LaTeX/main.pdf`) along with the sources used in building it images/     to hold the image assets used in building the main report Maple/          to hold supporting Maple worksheets (along with .pdf renders) ProteusDS/      to hold an example Proteus DS simulation (used in generating the data table)